IanTeda/ianteda.github.io/src/_posts/management/2016-02-17-mastermind-group-breif.md

 cover: /assets/images/cover-franklin.jpg
 logo: /assets/images/logo-light.png
 ---

-### Introduction
+> No two minds ever come together without thereby creating a third, invisible intangible force, which may be likened to a third mind [the master mind].

-”No two minds ever come together without thereby creating a third, invisible intangible force, which may be likened to a third mind [the master mind].” — Napoleon Hill
+> <cite> -- Napoleon Hill </cite>

 The phrase Mastermind Group (MMG) was first coined by Napoleon Hill in his 1937 book "Think and Grow Rich".
 A MMG is not a group coaching session but can be thought of as a peer advisory board that meets with the aim of sharpening the groups personal and business skills so they can achieve optimum outcomes.